 Begging is a full-time job for many dogs, and while owners complain about it, most don’t realize that they have trained their dogs to do it.
-Since the first day the adorable puppy came home, the owner has probably succumbed to the pup’s pleading expression during a meal at least once — and so it begins.
-But don’t worry — whether you have a new puppy or an old dog who has been begging for years, we have some simple steps you can take to stop begging before the holidays.
+Since the first day the adorable puppy came home, their owner might have succumbed to the pup’s pleading expression during a meal at least once — and so it began.
+But whether you have a new puppy or an old dog who has been begging for years, we have some simple steps you can take to stop begging before the holidays.

 How to Stop Begging Before it Begins

-- No one in the family should feed the dog one single morsel from the table, ever
+- No one in the family should feed the dog one single morsel from the table.

 - Do not put your plates down on the floor for your pup to lick after you are finished eating.